 "The Isthmian, Pythian and Nemean Games each test a different cultural discipline.
 The city's philosophers are invited to the Isthmian Games to compare their knowledge and ingenuity with other philosophers in Greece.
-If your philosophers win the games, they come home with wreath of dry wild celery.
-Your city's athletes and competitors vie for a wreath of fresh wild celery in the Nemean Games.
+If your philosophers win the games, they come home with wreaths of dry wild celery.
+Your city's athletes and competitors vie for wreaths of fresh wild celery in the Nemean Games.
 And in the Pythian Games, your city's actors display their crafts.
-If they win, they come home with a wreath of bay leaves.
+If they win, they come home with wreaths of bay leaves.

 "Everyone competes in the Olympian Games.
-If your contestants win the Olympian Games, they receive a wreath of laurel leaves.
+If your contestants win the Olympian Games, they receive wreaths of laurel leaves.

 "Winning the games earns you much more than a leafy crown, however.
 If your city wins one of the Games, other leaders in Greece will be impressed with the high standard of cultural pursuits you are able to provide, and they will think more highly of you as a result.
-You'll also be able to build a Commemorative Monument to honor your contestants' achievements.
+You'll also be able to build a Commemorative Monument (see page 155) to honor your contestants' achievements.

-"If your city's contestants win the Olympian Games, then in four years your city can host its own Games, provided that you have a working Stadium.
-When it's time for the games to start, contestants from all over Greece will parade into your city.
-Hosting your own games brings many honors to your city.
+Apollo will increase your philosophers, athletes, competitors and actors chances of winning the Pan-Hellenic Games honors to your city.
 Pleased with your hospitality, other cities and their leaders will think more highly of you.
 People in your own city will be pleased, too, and your popularity will increase.
 You'll also be able to build a Commemorative Monument to honor the day.
 If your city wins its own Games, then it earns the right to host them again in four years' time.